je-nunez/create_and_analyze_HAR_HTML_archive/README.md

     http://bmp.lightbody.net/

+(Note: `unzip` does not always extracts the `browsermob-proxy` executable with the right executable permissions, so you may need to adjust them after unzipping:

+    chmod a+x <PATH-TO>/bin/browsermob-proxy

+You may need to have the Java Runtime installed in order to run `browsermob-proxy`.
+Please check the `server.log` file for any issues regarding `browsermob-proxy`, which may have lines like:

+    Error: JAVA_HOME is not defined correctly.
+)

-and the Python module for the `BrowserMob Proxy`:
+You also need the Python module for the `BrowserMob Proxy`:

      pip install browsermob-proxy